Comparisons

 How We Evaluated

-We compared each alternative on five dimensions: AI capabilities for contract work, contract lifecycle coverage (creation through management), implementation timeline, pricing accessibility, and suitability for different team sizes.
+We compared each alternative on five dimensions: AI capabilities for contract work, contract lifecycle coverage (creation through management), deployment effort, pricing transparency, and suitability for different team sizes.
 We focused on what each platform does better than Luminance, not just what it does differently.
+Where a vendor publishes no price and no independent purchasing data exists, we say so rather than estimate.

 Transparency Note